-Advanced graphic communication using solid modeling techniques and software (SolidWorks).
-Techniques include feature based part construction using extrudes, cuts and revolves; advanced surface shaping using lofts and sweeps; and assembly construction and constraining in an engineering design environment.
-Students will continue to develop 2D drafting skills including proper organization and layout of component drawing views, dimensioning and tolerancing in accordance with ANSI standard, sectioning and detailing, detail descriptive geometry, and introduction to manufacturing processes of mechanical parts such as sheet metal process and molding, introduction to 3D printing technology.
+This is advanced graphic communication course using solid modeling techniques.
+This course covers feature based solid part construction including extrudes, cuts and revolves; advanced surface shaping using lofts and sweeps.
+This also covers assembly construction and constraining in an engineering design environment.
+Students learn how to produce technical/engineering drawing including proper layout of component drawing views, sectioning and detailing.
+Threads and fasteners are also included in this course.
+Dimensioning and tolerancing will be taught in accordance with ANSI standard.
+Introduction to 3D printing technology (aka Additive Manufacturing) is part of this course.
+SolidWorks software is used throughout the course.
 Also listed as ENGR 125.
 Not open to students with credit in ENGR 125.